 - Add the oil and mix.
 Your mixture should look like the first picture in this group at this stage.
 It may also resemble small peas.

 - Now we need to add the water, just a tablespoon at a time.
 You will probably need between 2-3 tablespoons.
-If after 3 your dough appears dry, add some oil, not water.
+If after the third tablespoon, your dough appears dry, add some oil, not water.
 When you have a glossy dough, and it pulls into a ball without dry bits falling away, you are ready to proceed.